GLOBAL MARKETS-Euro craters, stocks jump as ECB holds off on rate hikes

 NEW YORK, June 14 (Reuters) - European stocks jumped more than 1 percent on Thursday, while the euro cratered against the dollar, after the European Central Bank indicated it would not raise interest rates through the summer of 2019.

-The bank’s unexpectedly dovish guidance on interest rates overshadowed its statement that it aimed to wrap up its crisis-era stimulus programme, quantitative easing, at the end of this year.
+The bank’s unexpectedly dovish guidance on interest rates overshadowed its statement that it aimed to wrap up its crisis-era stimulus program, quantitative easing, at the end of this year.

 Investors, though, seized on comments indicating that interest rates would stay at record lows at least through the summer of 2019.